justDoji/newTraMBU/README.md

 ## Bug Reports
 In the event of a sneaky crawly making it's nest in our code, we welcome you to open a ticket on our [[Github issue tracker]](https://github.com/justDoji/TraMBU/issues){:target="_blank"}

+## Technical set-up

+This repository is split into two parts: 'dev' and 'ops'.
+The **dev** directory contains all the code and tests that you might need.
+If you just want to jump into the code, that is all you will need.
+The **ops** directory gives you the possibility to set up your own build pipeline, helping you to automate your local development.

+For in-depth information, take a look at our [[Technical Guide]](TECHNICAL.md){:target="_blank"}.

 ## Contributing
 Thank you for considering contributing to TraMBU.
 We really appreciate your interest in our project,
 and would love to welcome you as a contributor.